aevri/barrie-bear/barrie_bear.md

 almost see the letters spelling out 'Welcome' in the sun-bleached sand.
 Closer and closer they sailed and were able to see the

-island quite c$early.
+island quite clearly.
 The odd thing was that no-one nor any sign

 of life was visible.
 The only sound they could hear was the gentle flapping of the sail and the peaceful rhythmic lapping of the sea.